johnrbrooks/Sudoku-Game/README.md

 9. Construct game win tests to ensure when the game is completed correctly that the winner is declared

 ### JS (Secondary Functionality)
-1. Make a new page generate with the gameboard and information AFTER the user inputs their name and skill level
+1. Add a timer to track the length of time it takes the player to complete a game
-2. Keep track of successful solutions
+2. Add a Light and Dark mode functionality
-3. Keep track of the amount of the board that has been filled in and the percent completion based on that and display it on screen
+3. Add an instruction modal to explain the functionality of the game